-Among the correspondents are: Josephine Baker, Robert J. Coady, Evelyn Cutler, Margaret Di Silver, John and Betty Dos Passos, Hugo Gellert of the Artists Coordination Committee, Edith Halpert, Isabella Howland, Stefan Hirsch, Yasuo Kuniyoshi, Robert Laurent, John Howard Lawson, Jonas Lie, Gus Mager, Alice Newton, William Schack, Henry Strater, and Dr. Martin G. Vorhaus.
-Also included are 15 greeting and holiday cards from Alfred Frueh to Mr.and Mrs. Wood Gaylor.
-Also included is one card from Robert Laurent to Adelaide Lawson Gaylor.
-Some cards are illustrated and inscribed.
+Correspondents include Josephine Baker, Robert J. Coady, Evelyn Cutler, Margaret Di Silver, John and Betty Dos Passos, Hugo Gellert of the Artists Coordination Committee, Edith Halpert, Isabella Howland, Stefan Hirsch, Yasuo Kuniyoshi, Robert Laurent, John Howard Lawson, Jonas Lie, Gus Mager, Alice Newton, William Schack, Henry Strater, and Dr. Martin G. Vorhaus among others.

 One postcard July 1916, sent from Charleston, South Carolina, from Jules Pascin To Samuel Wood Gaylor.

-REEL D160: A ca. 100 page typescript of a record of reminiscences on Gaylor's early art career.
+A circa 100 page typescript of a record of reminiscences on Gaylor's early art career.
 This is one of 4 parts dictated by Gaylor in 1953.
 This recording was used as the basis for Jean Lipman's article "Wood Gaylor: Diary of the Carefree Years," published in Art In America, December 1963.

-Biographical/Historical Note: Painter and lithographer Samuel Wood Gaylor (1883-1957) was born in Stamford, Conn. and studied at the National Academy of Design, New York, under Walt Kuhn.
+Biographical/Historical Note: Painter and lithographer Samuel Wood Gaylor (1883-1957) was born in Stamford, Connecticut and studied at the National Academy of Design, New York, under Walt Kuhn.
 He exhibited at the Armory Show, the Penguin Club, and the Downtown Gallery and participated in many art organizations including the Kit-Kat Club, the Penguin Club, Modern Artists of America, American Society of Painters, Sculptors and Engravers.
-He served on the board for the Salons of America, the Hamilton Easter Field Art Foundation, the New York City Municipal Art Committee, and the Museum of Art, Ogunquit, Me.
+He served on the board for the Salons of America, the Hamilton Easter Field Art Foundation, the New York City Municipal Art Committee, and the Museum of Art, Ogunquit, Maine.

 Material on reel D9 donated in 1958 by T. J. McCormick and material on reel D160 donated in 1964 by Adelaide Lawson Gaylor.
 Unmicrofilmed material was donated 1986 by the Gaylors' sons, Wynn L. and Randall Gaylor.
-16 items, mostly cards and letters to Gaylor were donated in 2008 by Christine Oaklander in honor of Dr. William Innes Homer, Art Historian and professor Emeritus at the University of Delaware.
+16 items, mostly cards and letters to Gaylor were donated in 2008 by Christine Oaklander in honor of Dr. William Innes Homer, Art Historian and Professor Emeritus at the University of Delaware.
 Oaklander purchased the letters at an art fair.
 Additional 21 documents, mostly cards and letters to Gaylor donated 2015 by Wynn Gaylor.

 How to Use this Collection